raimondlume/fuud-client/README.md

 Made using Vue + Vuex, data is consumed from a separate REST API (raimondlume/fuud-server).

-The project is in its alpha stage at the moment, check it out at [alpha.raimondlu.me](https://alpha.raimondlu.me)
+The project is in its alpha stages at the moment, check it out at [alpha.raimondlu.me](https://alpha.raimondlu.me)

 ## Project setup
 ```